Seniors Guidebook to Safety and Security

 - Beware of fake dating sites.
 Scammers will host and create fake accounts to lure potential victims.

 An extortion scam is when any person unlawfully obtains money, property or services from a person, entity, or institution, through coercion.
-There are many variations of extortion scams but the Canada Revenue Agency (CRA) and Citizenship and Immigration Canada (CIC) scheme are the most prevalent ones.
+There are many variations of extortion scams but the Canada Revenue Agency (CRA) and Immigration, Refugees and Citizenship Canada (IRCC) scheme are the most prevalent ones.

 Seniors are being targeted by fraudsters impersonating real government officials.
 Whether by telephone or by email, the pitch involves one of two variations.
 In the first, the fraudsters are "phishing" for identification information.
 The word phishing comes from the analogy that scammers use phone calls or email lures to "fish" for personal information, passwords and financial data from individuals.
 In the second variation, they are asking that outstanding taxes be paid by a money service business or by prepaid debit/credit cards.
 For example: